Amanita smithiana: Toxicity

-It is responsible for poisonings in the Pacific Northwest when mistaken for the edible and sought after Tricholoma murrillianum.
+It is responsible for poisonings in the Pacific Northwest when mistaken for the edible and sought after Tricholoma murrillianum (Western matsutake).
 It causes initial gastrointestinal symptoms that manifest 1 to 12 hours after eating the mushrooms, followed by acute nephritis after a delay of 2–6 days.
 Hemodialysis appears to be an effective treatment and most patients recover normal kidney function within several weeks of ingestion.

-It is thought that Amanita smithiana nephrotoxicity is from chlorocrotylglycine and allenic norleucine.
+It is thought that A. smithiana toxicity is from chlorocrotylglycine and allenic norleucine.

-Several similar species have been implicated in similar cases of poisoning: A. sphaerobulbosa, A. thiersii, A. proxima, (Spain) and A. pseudoporphyria (Japan).
+Several similar species have been implicated in similar cases of poisoning: A. sphaerobulbosa, Saproamanita thiersii, A. proxima, (Spain) and A. pseudoporphyria (Japan).